AutodeskGames/stingray-docs/source/interactive_help/after_release/patching.md

 ## Creating patch bundles

-Stingray provides a small standalone tool for creating patches, called the Patch Builder.
+{{ProductName}} provides a small standalone tool for creating patches, called the Patch Builder.

 The Patch Builder tool compares two complete versions of your game project.
 It automatically determines which resources have been added or modified between the two versions, and which packages contain one or more of those modified resources.
 It then creates a new patch bundle for each of those packages, for use on a target platform that you specify.
 If a patch bundle for one of those packages already exists in the original version of the project, it generates a new patch bundle with a higher patch version.